Best Resources

 Investing & Financial Markets

-• General investing: The Intelligent Investor by Benjamin Graham, Security Analysis by Graham and Dodd, Margin of Safety by Seth Klarman, Berkshire Hathaway's shareholder letters, The Essays of Warren Buffett, Amazon's shareholder letters, Howard Marks' memos (they can be accessed in entirety or via this guide highlighting some exceptional sections), Howard Marks' lecture on risk as well as his book Mastering the Market Cycle, The Dao of Capital and Safe Haven by Mark Spitznagel, Paradigm Shifts by Ray Dalio, Bridgewater's approach to portfolio construction, The (mis)behaviour of Markets by Benoit Mandlebrot, Mauboussin's work on properly incorporating base rates in investment underwriting
+- General investing: The Intelligent Investor by Benjamin Graham, Security Analysis by Graham and Dodd, Margin of Safety by Seth Klarman, Berkshire Hathaway's shareholder letters, The Essays of Warren Buffett, Amazon's shareholder letters, Howard Marks' memos (they can be accessed in entirety or via this guide highlighting some exceptional sections), Howard Marks' lecture on risk as well as his book Mastering the Market Cycle, The Dao of Capital and Safe Haven by Mark Spitznagel, Paradigm Shifts by Ray Dalio, Bridgewater's approach to portfolio construction, The (mis)behaviour of Markets by Benoit Mandlebrot, Mauboussin's work on properly incorporating base rates in investment underwriting, Engines That Move Markets: Technology Investing from Railroads to the Internet and Beyond

 Miscellaneous